Luming-L/NGG/assembly_programmes/Canu.md

 Problem caused: some overlaps will not be detected

-Can reduce but not eliminate selecting a repetitive k-mer for overlapping A repetitive k-mer occurring many times throughout the genome - reduced weight A relatively unique k-mer occurring multiple times in a single read - increased weight
+Can reduce but not eliminate selecting a repetitive k-mer for overlapping A repetitive k-mer occurring many times throughout the genome - reduced weight (document) A relatively unique k-mer occurring multiple times in a single read - increased weight (corpus)

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzUwMTg3NDk3LDEwNzIyNjY3MTQsMjA1OT
+eyJoaXN0b3J5IjpbMjA3NTcyMzA0NCwzNTAxODc0OTcsMTA3Mj
-A3MjEyMiwtOTUxMTQ2OTYwLC0xMzQxMzAxNDQ5LC0xNTg5MDYz
+I2NjcxNCwyMDU5MDcyMTIyLC05NTExNDY5NjAsLTEzNDEzMDE0
-NTAwLDE2ODM5OTIxNDYsLTMwODMxMV19
+NDksLTE1ODkwNjM1MDAsMTY4Mzk5MjE0NiwtMzA4MzExXX0=
 -->